jonathanlocke/jonathanlocke.github.io/unpublished/configuration.md

 Note also that *BaseComponent* extends *BaseRepeater* and so all KivaKit components inherit messaging functionality.

-Finally, the Application class in the *kivakit-application* module extends *BaseComponent*, which means that all applications have convenient ways to perform messaging operations and to look up objects and settings.
-In fact, in our *Application*, we might wish to register our settings like this:
+Finally, the *Application* and *Server* classes in the *kivakit-application* module extend *BaseComponent*, which means that all applications have convenient ways to perform messaging operations and to look up objects and settings.
+In fact, in our *Application*, we can register our settings like this:

     public MyPinotApplication extends Application
     {
         protected void onRun()
         {
-            registerSettingsIn(Folder.parse("settings"));
+            registerSettingsIn(Folder.parse("settings/development"));

             [...]
         }
     }

-In this code, the settings folder containing *PinotSettings.properties* will be loaded into the application's settings registry so it can be queried by the *Pinot* component.
+In this code, all *.properties* files in the settings folder *settings/development* will be loaded into the application's settings registry.
+Note that the names of *.properties* files do not have to correspond to the settings class that they instantiate (as above in PinotCluster1.properties and PinotCluster2.properties).

+Once the settings are loaded, they can be queried by the *Pinot* component, as shown above.
+In our *ApachePinot* example, we've shown how KivaKit's BaseComponent class (or ComponentMixin interface) makes it easy to register and locate settings objects.
+In the end, only two lines were required to load all of the application's settings objects:

+            registerSettingsIn(Folder.parse("settings/development"));

+and then access a database connection defined by *PinotSettings* elsewhere in the code:

+            require(PinotSettings.class).connection()

-The code covered above is available in *kivakit-configuration* in the [KivaKit](https://www.kivakit.org) project.
+The object and settings registries, and base component class covered above are all available in *kivakit-configuration* in the [KivaKit](https://www.kivakit.org) project.

     <dependency>
         <groupId>com.telenav.kivakit</groupId>